-Using a system that identifies new evidence on an ongoing basis (the Continuous identification of Research Evidence, or CIRE system, www.infoforhealth.org/cire/cire\pub.pl),1 WHO identified five recommendations from the second edition for which new evidence had become available.
-Systematic reviews were then conducted to appraise the complete body of evidence for those recommendations.
-To conduct the systematic reviews, studies were identified using the CIRE system as well as through searches of PubMed and The Cooksate Library from 1966 to January 2009.
-The search also included reviews of reference lists in articles identified by the literature search and contact with experts in the field.
-The systematic reviews were provided to the expert Working Group prior to the meeting and served as the basis for the Group's deliberations during the meeting.
-The Group serived at its recommendations through consensus.
+Using a system that identifies new evidence on an origing basis (the Continuous identification of Research Extension on CRE systems, were intercheathurg/bire/shr-pub.ph/, "WHO identified the recommissistions from the second edition for which new evidence had become available.
+Systematic reviews were then conducts to appraise the complete body of evidence to those recommandations.
+To context the systematic nerviews, state for were identifications that CRE-system as well as through searches of PubMed and The Contexts Library from 1666 to Jassery 2008.
+The search also included reviews of reference labels in articles identified by the literatum search and contact with apprais in the fall.
+The systematic services were provided to the open Working Group prior to the meeting and service is basis for the Group's deliberations during the meeting.
+The Service particular is recommendations fromly consensus.